top of page

 Path to the Coronation

 The path to Ras Tafari's coronation was initiated when Emperor Menelik II suffered a stroke at the age of 69.
-Though he survived, he could no longer rule, therefore, his wife, Empress Taytu assumed the imperial authority by interim.
-At Emperor Menelik II's departure in 1913, Empress Taytu started to organize her appointees and manoeuvered to assert her grandson the heir Abeto Iyasu on the royal seat, while Haile Selassie was appointed governor of the city of Harar.
+Though he survived, he could no longer rule, therefore, his wife, Empress Taytu assumed the interim imperial authority.
+At Emperor Menelik II's departure in 1913, Empress Taytu started to organize her appointees and managed to formalize the succession, of her grandson the heir Abeto Iyasu on the royal seat, while Haile Selassie was appointed governor of the city of Harar.
 When Empress Taytu departed in 1918, Abeto Iyasu was the official heir to the throne from 1913 to the end of 1916.

 As Abeto Iyasu was deposed, Menelik II's daughter Zewditu, replaced him.
 She assumed the role of governing, while Ras Tafari was appointed Regent Plenipotentiary of Ethiopia, and took charge of administrative tasks from 1916 to 1930.
 1923 marks the entry of Ethiopia into the League Nations as the only African nation to become a member, with the condition of abolishing slavery.